 Serving the animals and citizens of Iowa County and its surrounding communities

 Got Construction Skills or just willing to assist where needed on various building improvement projects?
-Contact Lisa Cvengros at firstname.lastname@example.org
+Contact Louanna Schulte at email@example.com

-Kitten Foster Families – "Kitten Season" is almost here!
+Kitten Foster Families – "Kitten Season" is here!
 Temporary foster families are needed to get our kittens off to a great start.
 If you are interested in becoming a foster, please complete this application.
 For additional information, click here.
-If you have questions, please call the shelter for more information or email our Kennel Manager, Bonnie Zimmerman at email@example.com.
+If you have questions, please call the shelter for more information or email our Kennel Manager at firstname.lastname@example.org.

 The first step is to fill out a volunteer application which can be found right here on ICHS's website.
 If you prefer, you can pick up an application at the shelter – and don't forget to sign the "release agreement".
 The next step is to attend a Volunteer Orientation Session (VOS).
 The purpose of the VOS is to acquaint you with our policies and procedures and give you an opportunity to get your questions answered.
-These are scheduled the 3rd Saturday of each month at 12:45 PM and the 1st Friday afternoon of each month at 4pm and are held at the shelter.
 The VOS lasts about 15 minutes proceeded by the Cat Cuddling training session and followed by the Dog Walking training session.
 For those of you interested in working with the dogs, we encourage you to follow up with individual dog training sessions until you feel confident that you are ready to work with the dogs on your own.
 So to become a volunteer, that's all there is to it!